HomeWrestlers › Kuwae Issei

 Standing 172.7cm and weighing 111.4kg, Kuwae is on the smaller side of professional sumo, where the average maegashira weighs over 150kg.
 His career-high rank of Sandanme 14 (三段目十四枚目) is therefore a notable technical achievement — climbing into the top third of Sandanme requires the speed, balance, and timing to neutralize larger opponents who outweigh him by 30-50kg.

-As of the March 2026 Haru Basho he is ranked West Jonidan 89 (西序二段八十九枚目), working back toward Sandanme.
+He was ranked West Jonidan 89 (西序二段八十九枚目) for the March 2026 Haru Basho but sat out (full kyujo); for the May 2026 Natsu Basho he was listed at East Jonokuchi 12 (東序ノ口十二枚目) but again did not compete.
+Following that extended absence he did not make the July 2026 Nagoya Basho banzuke at all — he is now unranked (banzuke-gai / 番付外) and is not competing at Nagoya.
 The vast majority of foreign-heritage wrestlers in modern professional sumo come from Mongolia, Russia, the Caucasus, Eastern Europe, and the Polynesian region — Kuwae's Filipino background makes him a uniquely rare presence in the sport.
 Together with Russian-born stablemate Rohga (from the Tuva Republic), he gives Futagoyama Stable an unusually international flavor for a small, recently founded heya.

 Career History